 UMass Dartmouth programs or activities, credit or non-credit, that involve UMass Dartmouth students abroad are recognized as sponsored by UMass Dartmouth.

-Any student activity abroad that receives any funding from UMass and/or is promoted by faculty, staff, or registered students groups must be escorted by authorized university personnel.
+Any student activity abroad that receives any funding from UMass and/or is promoted by faculty, staff, or registered student groups must be escorted by authorized university personnel.
 See the Leadership Guidelines

 Credit-bearing study abroad

 Study Abroad students are required to have on file in IPO a pre-approved course approval form signed by the academic department prior to engaging in a period of study abroad.
 This form acts as an agreement between the academic department and the student for awarding of credit upon successful conclusion of the period of study abroad and becomes part of the permanent record held by the Registrar's Office.
 The student is responsible for providing the academic advisor with descriptions for the courses proposed to be taken abroad and for downloading the course approval form from the IPO website, Study Abroad section.

 All students approved for study abroad will be registered in EXH "study away on exchange" status with the UMD Registrar's Office.
 EXH is a continuation status that maintains the student in good standing while away from campus and confirms an expectation that the all pre-approved courses will be accepted for credit upon receipt of the student's transcript.
 EXH status carries a $250 fee billed to the student's COIN account.

 The Study Abroad Forms page can be accessed here.